wangchunsheng-ops/xlayer-erigon/cmd/prune-mdbx-data/SMALL_TABLES_PROTECTION.md

 ## Configuration

-These tables are **hard-coded** as protected.
+Both small tables and dupCursor tables are **hard-coded** as protected.
 There is no configuration option to change this behavior.

 ### Rationale for Hard-Coding
 - **Simplicity**: No configuration complexity
-- **Safety**: Prevents accidental enabling of risky operations
+- **Safety**: Prevents accidental enabling of risky operations (especially for dupCursor tables)
-- **User Intent**: Explicit request was to never clean these tables
+- **User Intent**: Explicit request was to never clean small tables, and stability issues forced protection of dupCursor tables
+- **Node Stability**: DupCursor table protection is mandatory to prevent runtime crashes

 ## Testing Verification